Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 • Physiotherapy: Individual training plans to strengthen muscles and improve mobility.

-• Pain management: Use of medication and alternative methods such as acupuncture and TENS to relieve pain.
+• Pain management: Use of medication and alternative methods such as acupuncture and TENS for pain relief.

 Long-term results and forecast

-Endoprosthetic treatment of retropatellar arthrosis can lead to a significant improvement in quality of life.
-Successful surgeries provide long-term pain relief and allow a return to an active lifestyle.
-Correct indication and regular follow-up care and physiotherapeutic measures are crucial to maintain the function of the prosthesis and avoid complications.
+Endoprosthetic treatment of retropatellar osteoarthritis can lead to a significant improvement in quality of life.
+Successful surgeries offer long-term pain relief and allow a return to an active lifestyle.
+Correct indication, regular follow-up care, and physiotherapy are crucial to maintaining prosthesis function and preventing complications.

 Conclusion

-Endoprosthetic treatment offers an effective solution for patients with retropatellar arthrosis for whom conservative treatments are not sufficient.
-By using modern techniques and materials, pain can be alleviated and joint function can be sustainably improved.
-Careful preoperative planning, a well-executed surgical procedure, and comprehensive postoperative rehabilitation are critical to the success of the treatment.
+Endoprosthetic replacement offers an effective solution for patients with retropatellar osteoarthritis for whom conservative treatments are insufficient.
+The use of modern techniques and materials can alleviate pain and sustainably improve joint function.
+Careful preoperative planning, a well-executed surgical procedure, and comprehensive postoperative rehabilitation are crucial for the success of the treatment.

 MAKE AN APPOINTMENT?